esp-rs/book/README.md

 ## Quickstart

-This book is generated using [mdbook], and additionally uses the [mdbook-mermaid] preprocessor to add support for diagrams.
+This book is generated using [`mdbook`] and additionally uses the [`mdbook-mermaid`] preprocessor to add support for diagrams.
 To install these tools:

 ```shell
 cargo install mdbook mdbook-mermaid
 ```

-With `mdbook` and `mdbook-mermaid` installed you can clone the respository and start a development server by running:
+With `mdbook` and `mdbook-mermaid` installed, you can clone the repository and start a development server by running:

 ```shell
 git clone https://github.com/esp-rs/book